Andalman & Flynn attorneys obtained sole custody for a client by establishing that she is a de facto parent of her cousin’s child.

-Award of attorney fees of $20,000, substantial child support, sole custody, and supervised visitation in a Montgomery County divorce case
+Award of substantial child support, sole custody, supervised visitation, and attorney fees in a Montgomery County divorce case

 Compelling an ex-spouse to pay for the private education of a child and an award of attorney’s fees

 By filing suit, attorney Mary Ellen Flynn obtained a court order to compel her client’s former spouse to pay for their child’s Ivy League education.
 Although their marital settlement agreement had a provision for the spouse to cover the cost of the child’s college tuition, that parent insisted the child attend a local public university.
 Attorney Flynn based her argument on both parents’ means and education levels.
 As a result, she was able to get the student’s Ivy League dream school fees covered as well as the client’s attorney’s fees.

 Enforcing trust provisions so that the stepmother can live comfortably